 Adaptive Cruise Control

 Helping you to maintain your preset gap to vehicles in front at all speeds up to 200 km/h, Adaptive Cruise Control is a supportive partner for a more relaxed driving experience, reducing driver strain in tedious driving situations.
-It also offers more precise safety margins to the vehicle ahead.
+It also keeps an appropriate distance from the vehicle ahead.

 Just select the desired speed and time gap to the vehicle in front.
 When the radar sensor detects a slower vehicle in front, the speed automatically adapts to that vehicle.
 And when the road is clear, the car resumes the selected speed.
 Whenever you want, you can also select conventional cruise control.

-If Adaptive Cruise Control is disengaged and a vehicle in front comes too close, the distance alert function activates a warning to help you keep a safe distance.
+If Adaptive Cruise Control is disengaged and a vehicle in front comes too close, the distance alert function activates a warning to help you keep an appropriate distance.
 This function is available in cars that are equipped with a Head-Up Display (HUD).